Frequently Asked Questions

 Ready to check out the DTour?
 Let us know your favorite part!

 Use #FarmArtDTour to share your experience.
-Find us on Instagram at @wormfarm_institute and @fermentationdtour and like our Facebook page.
+Find us on Instagram at @wormfarm_institute and like our Facebook page.